 The main problem was that it drained the battery too quickly, which discouraged people from using the Beam’s signature feature.
 Motorola tried something similar with one of their Moto Mod phone associations.
 It had most of the same problems as Samsung’s, but the fact that it was an optional attachment helped soften the blow.
 Now, I have to mention the brand that got the ball rolling: the BlackBerry Storm.
 It was BlackBerry’s first touch screen phone, and the company knew they needed something big to stand out from the crowd.
 How were they going to make it click with consumers?
 By making it click!
 The screen featured a structure called SurePress that was proposed to mimic the sound and feel of physical support.

 BlackBerry With Smartphones No Have Home Buttons

 BlackBerry was on the right track with this idea.
 Remember that term I used earlier, haptic feedback?
-People really like it when devices give them a physical response.
-Part of what made the original Play Station popular was that it was the first console to include a vibrating controller as part of the standard package.
-In theory, the same idea should apply to type on a phone.
+People like it when devices give them a physical response.
+Part of the original Play Station popular was that it was the first console to include a vibrating controller as part of the standard package.
+In theory, the same idea should apply to type on the phone.
 Unfortunately, BlackBerry Smartphones No Have Home Buttons might’ve flown a little too close to the sun when they tried to simulate the exact feeling of a keyboard.
 Their SurePress mostly accomplished what it had set out to do, but it came with the side effect of slowing down people’s typing.
 On its own, this might not have been too big a deal.
-The real problem was that it used time and money that could’ve otherwise been spent fixing the issues with the Storm’s performance.
+The real problem was that it used time and money that could’ve otherwise been spent fixing the Storm’s performance issues.
 A realistic keyboard is nice to have, but not if it gets in the way of a phone being a Smartphones No Have Home Buttons.